sjoelund/MLS-rst-spec/source/operators.rst

-The lexical units are combined to form even larger building blocks such as expressions according to the rules given by the expression part of the Modelica grammar in Appendix B.
+The lexical units are combined to form even larger building blocks such as expressions according to the rules given by the expression part of the Modelica grammar in :ref:`TODO: Appendix B`.

 This chapter describes the evaluation rules for expressions, the concept of expression variability, built-in mathematical operators and